 HAHN, Karl Heinrich Philipp Ferdinand.
 Ketzin bei Berlin 25.2.1846 (1845?) — Himalaya 3.5.1910.
 Rev. German Missionary in India.
 Son of a shoemaker, learned cobbler’s work as a child, but also went to elementary school.
 When 14, he made an unsuccesful attempt to emigrate to America, but then interested in religion and began to study, guided by the local pastor.
 In 1865 entered Gossner Mission School in Berlin.
 Missionary of German Evangelical Lutheran Mission in India from 1869, worked first in Ranchi, Chota Nagpur.
-From 1876 in Chaibassa, then in Lohardaga and Purulia, all in Chota Nagpur, finally Secretary of G. Ev.
-Luth.
-M. in Chota Nagpur and Assam.
+From 1876 in Chaibassa, then in Lohardaga and Purulia, all in Chota Nagpur, finally Secretary of German Ev.
+Lutheran Mission in Chota Nagpur and Assam.
 Married 1871 Dorothea (Doris) Voss, the sister of his missionary friend, 12 children.
+K. W. Nottrott and Paul Wagner were his sons-in-law.

 Publications: Kurukh Grammar.
 11+109 p.
 Calcutta 1900; Kurukh (Orāon)–English Dictionary.
 197 p.
 Calcutta 1903; Kurukh Folk-lore.
 3+108 p.
 Calcutta 1905.